arathee2/curriculum-vitae/README.md

-# Curriculum Vitae
+# Resume
-To take a look at my CV, open amandeep-rathee-cv.pdf
+To take a look at my resume, open amandeep-rathee-resume.pdf

-To enable the hyperlinks present in the CV, first download the CV and then view it on your local device.
+To enable the hyperlinks in the resume, first download it on your device and then view it.